khoih-prog/Blynk_WM/README.md

 3. For fresh config data, don't need to wait for connecting timeout before entering config portal.
 4. If the config data not entered completely (SSID, password, Server and Blynk token), entering config portal
 5. Correct the operation of BUILTIN_LED
+6. Modify code to be compatible with ESP8266 core pre-2.5.2.

 ## Example
 Please take a look at examples, as well.